 Wideview Outside School Hours Care Service believes that effective rest and, where necessary, sleep are important factors in ensuring a child feels safe, secure, and comfortable in the service environment.
-The service defines 'rest' as a period of inactivity, solitude, calmness, or tranquillity and is considered different to a child being in a state of sleep-in regard to the school age care of children.
+The service defines 'rest' as a period of inactivity, solitude, calmness, or tranquillity.